MicrosoftDocs/power-platform/power-virtual-agents/configuration-no-authentication.md

 ---
 title: "Disable default authentication for Microsoft Copilot Studio copilots"
-description: "Microsoft Copilot Studio enables user authentication for copilots and bots by default.
+description: Microsoft Copilot Studio enables user authentication for copilots and bots by default.
 When you create a bot, authentication is configured automatically for the "Only for Teams and Power Apps" scope to help manage and protect your data.
-You can remove or change the type of authentication directly within Copilot Studio for any of your bots or copilots you've created there."
+You can remove or change the type of authentication directly within Copilot Studio for any of your bots or copilots you've created there.
 keywords: "User Authentication, Authentication, Microsoft Entra ID, MSA, Identity Provider, PVA" ms.date: 12/13/2023 ms.topic: article